 - What percentage of custody was awarded

 The court will provide you with an interactive calculator and child support worksheets to help you make calculations.
 To make sure you are determining your amount correctly, you need to ensure that you have picked the right forms for your specific type of custody arrangement.

 Child support modification is possible but often requires there to be a significant change in the income or expenses of the parent that is making the support payments.
 To be able to seek out modification, you will need to be able to prove that there was not only a significant change but that the changes are expected to be permanent which means lasting at least a year or longer.

 The amount of child support is determined based on calculations of each parent’s gross income, and both parties are expected to provide as much support as possible based on their financial means and available resources.
 Child support payments may include an amount to provide for the costs of child care, so that the custodial parent may be permitted to work or pursue education.
 The child support court order includes a provision to provide for automatic withholding from the wages of the parent who is ordered to pay.

 How Can a Utah Child Support Attorney Help You?

 Contact Salt Lake City, Utah Child Support Lawyer, David Pedrazas

 Child support payments can be difficult to change and stay in effect for a significant amount of time.
 While it is important to make sure that your children have all the financial resources they need to succeed, a child support attorney in Utah can help you navigate the agreement to provide proper support for your children while ensuring that your other financial responsibilities can still be met.
-Whether you need help modifying back child support, or need assistance receiving back child support, at the SLC Law Office of David Pedrazas, PLLC we are committed to helping our clients move forward in their life by offering the real help they need.
-If you are going through a divorce, contact the Law Office of David Pedrazas, PLLC today to schedule your Legal Case Review.
+Whether you need help modifying back child support, or need assistance receiving back child support, at the Law Office of David Pedrazas, PLLC.in Salt Lake City, we are committed to helping our clients move forward in their life by offering the real help they need.
+If you are going through a divorce, contact the Law Office of David Pedrazas, PLLC today to schedule a Legal Case Review.